jakifasty/flightsearch/README.md

 View:
 1.Flight Options in bars
 Buttons to: select inbound flight, select outbound flights
-props: flightCode, from, to, departureTime, arrivalTime, duration, price, airline
+props: flightCode, from, to, departureTime, arrivalTime, duration, price, airline We have started implementing duffel api to do flight searches.
+This code is in [new-api-feat](https://gits-15.sys.kth.se/javierre/flightsearch/tree/new-api-feat) branch.
+In this branch the api searches is kept in a file called flightSearches.
+A mock promise is resolved in [homepagePresenter.js](https://gits-15.sys.kth.se/javierre/flightsearch/blob/new-api-feat/src/reactjs/homepagePresenter.js) is made when search button is clickd.
+The results as of now is just printed in the console.
 **DetailsView**
 Present chosen flight Details.
 From: Airline, AirPort, TimeStart , TimeLand, FlightDuration , Individual Price